 Now that we know rental income to the land is the appropriate income to be used in developing our quarry land value, we now have to obtain the appropriate rental income information for use in our valuation.
 The rental income (called "royalty") should be developed from analyzing and comparing actual quarry land leases to our quarry.

 Relevant considerings for comparing and "adjusting" these royalty rates to our quarry include; the length of the contract, the type of material being extracted, the amount of material remaining in the land at the time of the lease, the difficulty of the extraction, and the market into which the material is being sold.
-Other considerations my be made depending on the information and source.
+Other considerations may be made depending on the information and its source.